eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 This option takes a RegExp string or an array of RegExp strings.
 It allows for the ability to ignore violations based on a function's name.

+### `overrides`

+_Using this option requires type infomation._

+Allows for applying overrides to the options based on where the function's type is defined.
+This can be used to override the settings for types coming from 3rd party libraries.

+Note: Only the first matching override will be used.

+#### `overrides[n].specifiers`

+A specifier, or an array of specifiers to match the function type against.

+#### `overrides[n].options`

+The options to use when a specifiers matches.

+#### `overrides[n].disable`

+If true, when a specifier matches, this rule will not be applied to the matching node.